Polymer Clay Skinner Blends, Gradients, and Ombre Slabs

 - Roll both colors to the same thickness.

-- Cut each sheet into a right triangle.
+- Cut each slab into a right triangle.

 - Join the two triangles into one rectangle with the diagonal seam running through the center.